echemdb/unitpackage/README.md

 # Installation instructions

-Install the latest stable version of svgdigitizer from PyPI or conda.
+Install the latest stable version of echemdb from PyPI or conda.
 ```
 pip install echemdb
 ```